canopy-project/canopy-server/README.md

 of its responsibilities include:

  - Talking over websockets to each device.
- - Stores data in a Cassandra database.
+ - Storing data in a Cassandra database.
  - Serving the Canopy REST API.